Pressure Drop in a Packed Bed Reactor (PBR) Using the Ergun Equation

 The pressure decreases down the length of the reactor, and thus the volumetric flow rate increases.
 As a result, the concentration of the reactant decreases (in addition to the decrease due to conversion), which lowers the rate of reaction.

-Following is the Ergun equation for the pressure drop in a packed bed reactor (PBR):
+The Ergun equation for pressure drop in a packed bed reactor (PBR) is: